monsonite/SPIder-II/README.md

 This allows the PC count to either be incremented by 1, or loaded from a serial coded address packet, which can either come from the ROM, via the B-register U5 and U6 - a pair of 74HC165 8-bit parallel load shift registers, or from an external data source.

-The clock generator and timing sequencer generates a chain of 16 gated clock pulses and a low going gating pulse.
+The clock generator and timing sequencer generates a train of 16 gated clock pulses and a low going gating pulse.
 These are equivalent to an SPI clock and SPI /SS (slave select) signal.
 The rising edge at the end of this /gating signal is used to latch the output of the program counter into the internal resisters of U7 and U8.

 This ROM sequencer performs the basic operations of serving serial stored data - similar in principle to an SPI flash memory.